Unaccompanied 11-year-old boy ‘inconsolable’ after being kicked off Jetstar flight

 Mother describes incident as a ‘parent’s worst nightmare’

+Related: Father kicked off Frontier plane from Orlando for letting child sit on lap during take-off

-An 11-year-old boy was “left inconolsable” after being kicked off a Jetstar flight, according to his mother.
+An 11-year-old boy was “left inconsolable” after being kicked off a Jetstar flight, according to his mother.

 Jack Garland was due to travel with his 13-year-old sister Scarlett from Sydney to the Gold Coast in Australia for a long weekend in October when the incident occurred.